harishkumar04/Devops-Maven-website-CI-CD/Building and Deploying a Web App in Cloud.md

 # Project Reflection
 This project took me approximately two and half an hour to complete.
 The most challenging part was the ssh and maven coding part.
 It was most rewarding to see my web app files in the EC2 instance via VS code and being able to edit it.

+## Setup the IAM user account

 ## Launching an EC2 Instance

+Before launching the EC2 instance it is also important to choose the Region to avail the services properly.

 ### *1. Create a name for the web server* ###

 <img width="688" alt="Screenshot 2025-05-23 at 5 52 24 PM" src="https://github.com/user-attachments/assets/d7b5fe9f-abec-4ff6-bf9f-4365d51e8129" />